ElektrazCode/free-genai-bootcamp-2025/lang-portal/backend_go/Readme.md

 ### Execution

-Check the MageFile.go file to see the content of the Migrate() function.
+Check the `MageFile.go` file to see the content of the `Migrate()` function.

 # Suggested Optimizations

-The project appears to be well-structured and includes the necessary files and directories as outlined in the Readme.md and Backend_Technical_Specs.md.
+The project appears to be well-structured and includes the necessary files and directories as outlined in the `Readme.md` and `Backend_Technical_Specs.md`.
 However, there are a few potential areas that might need attention:

 #### Unit Tests:
 There are no unit tests mentioned or included in the provided files.
 Adding unit tests for the API endpoints would be beneficial to ensure the API meets the specifications and works as expected.